Belize Country Profile

 Belize The Country

 Destination Belize, a country on the eastern coast of northern Central America, bordering the Caribbean Sea in east.
 It was known as British Honduras until 1973.
-Belize was granted independence on 21 September 1981, it is since then a Commonwealth realm, with Queen Elizabeth II as its monarch and head of state.
+Belize was granted independence on 21 September 1981, it is since then a Commonwealth realm, with King Charles III as its monarch and head of state.

 Border countries are Guatemala and Mexico, and it shares maritime borders with Honduras.